ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 For RACE-like libraries, as a result of passing umi\_tools the --ignore-tlen option, R2s that share the same R1 UMI-POS but do not share the same R2 start coordinate may be merged into a R2 consensus contig.
 This logic ensures accurate fragment depth of coverage reporting for RACE-like data, but may create R2 contigs with read lengths greater than the sequencing read length.
 It may also lead to a small proportion of R2 contigs with internal unknown base calls (N), which arise when merged R2s do not overlap one another.

-To disable such merging of RACE-like R2s into larger contigs during consensus deduplication, the user can provide --primer_fasta.
+To disable such merging of RACE-like R2s into larger contigs during consensus deduplication, the user can provide --primer\_fasta.
 When a primer FASTA is provided, the primer from which R2 originates is appended to the UMI prior to grouping.
 This ensures R2s emanating from different primers are assigned to separate groups, despite sharing the same R1 UMI-POS.
 Note that fragment depth of coverage will not be as accurate with this option.
 However, this option prohibits deletion artifacts arising from merging of non-overlapping R2s.
 See also the --contig\_del\_threshold option.

 If --primer_fasta is provided, read names (QNAME) are modified with a R2 primer barcode (last 16 nt of primer) by using fuzzy matching of all primers to each R2.
-This step helps moderate artifactual consensus contigs arising from reads across separate amplicons in RACE-like chemistries (--race-like).
+This step helps moderate artifactual consensus contigs arising from reads across separate amplicons in RACE-like chemistries (--race\_like).

 To recap, when provided RACE-like data, satmut\_utils assembles R2 contigs from multiple R2s sharing a common R1 UMI-position.
-While not currently supported, dual UMIs on R1 and R2 may be possible by modification of the source code that calls umi\_tools.
+While not currently supported, dual UMIs on R1 and R2 may be possible by modification of the source code that calls UMI-tools.

 ## Code examples